hermannpencole/nifi-swagger-client/docs/FlowfileQueuesApi.md

 FlowfileQueuesApi apiInstance = new FlowfileQueuesApi();
 String id = "id_example"; // String | The connection id.
 String flowfileUuid = "flowfileUuid_example"; // String | The flowfile uuid.
-String clientId = "clientId_example"; // String | If the client id is not specified, new one will be generated.
+Object clientId = null; // Object | If the client id is not specified, new one will be generated.
 This value (whether specified or generated) is included in the response.
 String clusterNodeId = "clusterNodeId_example"; // String | The id of the node where the content exists if clustered. try {
     apiInstance.downloadFlowFileContent(id, flowfileUuid, clientId, clusterNodeId);